 Five loyalty cards

-We’ve looked at five loyalty cards and compared what they offer: Nectar, Boots Advantage Card, Tesco Clubcard, myWaitrose and M&S Sparks.
-This is what we found:
+We’ve looked at five loyalty cards and compared what they offer: Boots Advantage Card, M&S Sparks, myWaitrose, Nectar and Tesco Clubcard.
+This is what we found (in alphabetical order):

 You collect one Nectar point for every £1 qualifying spend in Sainsbury’s stores or online and one Nectar point for every litre of fuel purchased in Sainsbury’s fuel stations.